This action is used to send messages to 1st connections. It can be useful for both sellers and recruiters who want to message their existing network.

 - switch on rejecting already messaged profiles: when Reject if you or LH messaged a contact after connection date: setting is enabled, Linked Helper won't message those who were already messaged by you or Linked Helper after the connection date.

 - the messaging history analyzer works only for 1st level connections in LinkedIn and Sales Navigator (analyzer for Recruiter is under development), and for your 2nd and 3rd-degree connections in case a message was sent via group or event;

-- the messaging history analyzer checks for replies or sent messages to the profile only in one platform - usually it's the one where the previous message was sent; it does not check messaging history in several platforms; in case no message was sent previously via the given campaign, Linked Helper checks messaging history only in the platform through which current messages will be sent;
+- the messaging history analyzer checks for replies or sent messages to the profile only in one platform - usually it's the one where the previous message was sent - it does not check messaging history in several platforms; in case no message was sent previously via the given campaign, Linked Helper checks messaging history only in the platform through which current messages will be sent;

 - Linked Helper won't send a message if the last message is exactly the same as the one you're about to send.
 This is done to avoid occasional duplicates;